jup-ag/space-station/docs/misc/10-sdk-api-license-agreement.md

 **6. Fees & Payment​**

 6.1 Jupiter shall charge a subscription fee for usage of the Jupiter API and/or SDK.
-This may be a fixed fee, infrastructure fee and/or a variable fee based on revenue earned by the Licensee in respect of the Licensee’s Product.
+This may be a fixed fee, infrastructure fee and/or a variable fee based on revenue earned by the Licensee in respect of the Licensee's Product.

 6.2 The details of the level of fees charged shall be notified to you via the API portal at https://portal.jup.ag.
 By accessing, downloading, copying or otherwise using the API or SDK, you shall be deemed to have consented to said fees.

 6.3 The Fees may be reviewed by Jupiter at any time commencing from three (3) months after the Effective Date.
 Any updated fees shall be notified to you via the API portal and your continued usage of the API or SDK shall be deemed consent to such updated fees.

-**7. Licensee’s Obligations**
+**7. Licensee's Obligations**

 7.1 The Licensee agrees to report to Jupiter any errors or difficulties discovered related to the API or SDK, and the characteristic conditions and symptoms of such errors and difficulties.